Mature Masculine

 • Make predictions and track results.

-• Notice when you were right and when you were wrong.
+• Notice when we are right and when we are wrong.

-• Look for patterns in your accuracy and errors.
+• Look for patterns in our accuracy and errors.

 Trusted intuition is tested intuition.